Foundations

 This section contains a general overview of topics that you will learn in this lesson.

-• Running JavaScript code using an HTML file and via the browser console.
+• Running JavaScript code using an HTML file.

 • Declaring variables with let and const.